hyperhq/docs.hyper.sh-hyper/Reference/CLI/create.md

     $ hyper start -a -i 6d8af538ec5
     bash-4.2#

-As of v1.4.0 container volumes are initialized during the `docker create` phase (i.e., `docker run` too).
+As of v1.4.0 container volumes are initialized during the `hyper create` phase (i.e., `hyper run` too).
 For example, this allows you to `create` the `data` volume container, and then use it from another container:

-    $ docker create -v /data --name data ubuntu 240633dfbb98128fa77473d3d9018f6123b99c454b3251427ae190a7d951ad57
+    $ hyper create -v /data --name data ubuntu 240633dfbb98128fa77473d3d9018f6123b99c454b3251427ae190a7d951ad57
-    $ docker run --rm --volumes-from data ubuntu ls -la /data total 8
+    $ hyper run --rm --volumes-from data ubuntu ls -la /data total 8
     drwxr-xr-x  2 root root 4096 Dec  5 04:10 .
     drwxr-xr-x 48 root root 4096 Dec  5 04:11 ..